Do I Need to Exercise on GLP3 Programs?

 A few practical notes for exercising during treatment:

-- Prioritize protein: Exercise increases your protein needs.
+• Prioritize protein: Exercise increases your protein needs.
 Aim for 0.7-1.0 grams per pound of goal body weight daily, spread across meals.
-Your GLP3 care team provides specific nutritional guidance based on your activity level.
+An independent licensed provider can give specific nutritional guidance based on your activity level.

-Our physicians don’t prescribe one-size-fits-all exercise plans.
-Your activity recommendations are based on:
+Independent licensed providers don’t prescribe one-size-fits-all exercise plans.
+Activity recommendations are typically based on:

 The minimum recommendation for most patients: